sgbaotran/OceanCapital-Frontend/README.md

 This project is written in MERN stack and utilized Docker and Jenkins for CI/CD practices (might as well use AWS for hosting 🤔)

 ## Project structure
+1. pages: Root is the very important component where it will serve as a fixed layout for ot

 ## Shout out